mariorajakone/england-schools-funding-2020-2025-analytical-study/README.md

 ## Background Overview
 The School funding allocations are official statistics published to GOV.UK on an annual basis.
 It contains the funding received by individual mainstream schools in England (approx. 20,000) which are broken down into it’s different local authorities.
-There are numerous fields in the data due to all the elements that the total funding consists of, both through their core budgets and through several other revenue grants for the academic years from 2020-21 to 2024-25 e.g. basic entitlement for the years groups, deprivation band and free school meals.
+There are numerous fields in the data due to all the elements that the total funding consists of, both through their core budgets and through several other revenue grants for the academic years e.g. deprivation band, free school meals and basic entitlement for the various years groups.
 Insights and recommendations are provided on the following key areas.

 - Yearly Funding Analysis : How has funding changed since 2021?